cloudflare/cloudflare-docs/content/workers/platform/environment-variables.md

 1. Go to your **Workers script** > **Settings** > **Add variable** under **Environment Variables**.
 2. Input a **Variable name** and its **value**, which will be made available to your Worker.
 3. If your variable is a secret, select **Encrypt** to protect its value.
-This will prevent the value from being visible via `wrangler` and the dashboard.
+This will prevent the value from being visible via Wrangler and the dashboard.
 4. (Optional) To add multiple environment variables, select **Add variable**.
 5. Select **Save** to implement your changes.